PDGM periods show overutilization and under-utilization of visits

 It’s apparent that home health providers are struggling with efficient visit utilization under PDGM.
-By leveraging best practice episode management strategies, however, providers can drive efficient visit utilization, deliver high quality care and ensure financial viability.
+By leveraging best practice episode management strategies, however, providers can drive efficient PDGM visit utilization, deliver high-quality care and ensure financial viability.

-Best practice visit utilization for full 60-day episode
+Best practice PDGM visit utilization for a full 60-day episode

 Leveraging case management is vital in episode management and discipline utilization

-Now more than ever, case managers must take the lead in collaboration of care efforts.
+Now more than ever, case managers must take the lead in collaboration with care efforts.
 Interdisciplinary communication and teamwork will be vital to help manage discipline utilization efficiently.

 Again, trends observed in PDGM demonstrate that disciplines are not communicating well regarding the plan of care.
 Trends show us that physical therapists (PT) and occupational therapists (OT) are often seeing the patient on the same day and that, at times, care goals overlap.
 We have also identified that nursing visits may be plotted heavily during the first month, yet the primary goals for the patient are functional in nature.

-Case management best practices dictates that the lead clinician collaborate and communicate with the care team across disciplines to set the best plan for patient outcomes.
-The case manager should involve the clinical manager team leader after initial interdisciplinary review and should recommend the primary disciplines for care.
+Case management best practices dictate that the lead clinician collaborate and communicate with the care team across disciplines to set the best plan for patient outcomes.
+The case manager should involve the clinical manager team leader after the initial interdisciplinary review and should recommend the primary disciplines for care.